hidtk/Project/README.md

 # Project
 TelegramBot
 This is my petproject...
-I wanna be better
+I
+This Bot is not avalibale now